Pranav10ss/AWS-Projects/opensearch-dynamodb-stream/Readme.md

 ### VPC Workflow
 1. Lambda in `private1-us-east-1a`:
    * Sends outbound HTTPS requests to OpenSearch in `private2-us-east-1b` via private IP.
-   * Uses NAT Gateway in `public1-us-east-1a` for internet access.
 2. OpenSearch in `private1-us-east-1b`:
    * Accepts HTTPS traffic from Lambda (restricted by security group).
-3. NAT Gateway:
-   * Provides Lambda with outbound internet connectivity (e.g., for AWS APIs, DynamoDB, etc.).
-4. Internet Gateway:
-   * Required for the NAT Gateway to provide internet access.
 ## Step 2 - Create an Opensearch domain
 * Go to opensearch domain-> Give a domain name-> Select the **Deployment type** as `Development and testing`.
 * Select the `latest version` of opensearch.